sheepla/pywebsh/README.md

 ### Upload local images

 You can upload and use local images.
-If you specify the image path in the `-i` / `--images` option and execute it, it will be saved under `/media/` directory on the websh environment.
+If you specify the image path in the `-i` / `--images` option and execute it, it will be saved in `0`, `1`, ... files under the `/media/` directory on the websh environment.

 ```bash
 $ pywebsh --images foo.png --images bar.png 'ls -lA /media'